 Concurrently with jobs and household projections, Plan Bay Area 2040 estimates how much it will cost to operate and maintain the existing transportation system over the next 24 years, as well as the amount of revenues reasonably expected over that time period.
 What are the costs to provide existing transit service every year through 2040?
 What are the costs of maintaining the existing transportation infrastructure through 2040?
 How much money is available to pay for these two components?
 Answering these questions, as well as identifying the locations of future housing and job centers, is important for determining where to spend the Bay Area’s transportation resources.

-MTC worked with local jurisdictions, transit operators, and the California Department of Transportation (Caltrans) to develop cost estimates for operating and maintaining the Bay Area’s transit system, local street and road network, the state highway system, and local and regional bridges.
-The costs to operate and maintain the highway system also includes a growing need to maintain the hardware required for traffic management projects like ramp meters and dynamic signs.
-As shown in the table below, to reach a state of good repair – meaning that roads are maintained at their optimum levels, transit assets are replaced at the end of their useful lives and existing service levels for public transit are maintained – the Bay Area will need to spend an estimated total of $254 billion over the next 24 years.
+MTC worked with local jurisdictions, transit operators and the California Department of Transportation (Caltrans) to develop cost estimates for operating and maintaining the Bay Area’s transit system, local street and road network, the state highway system, and local and regional bridges.
+The costs to operate and maintain the highway system also include a growing need to maintain the hardware required for traffic management projects like ramp meters and dynamic signs.
+As shown in the table below, to reach a state of good repair – meaning that roads are maintained at their optimum levels, transit assets are replaced at the end of their useful lives, and existing service levels for public transit are maintained – the Bay Area will need to spend an estimated total of $254 billion over the next 24 years.

 Requests for Modernization and Expansion Projects

 MTC also worked with partner agencies to determine funding needs for projects that would expand capacity and increase system efficiency beyond operating and maintaining the existing system.

 In the Call for Projects for Plan Bay Area 2040, transit agencies requested almost $200 billion for transportation projects.
 Combined with the funding required to provide existing transit service and improve asset conditions, identified transportation needs and project requests for the region between now and 2040 totaled nearly half a trillion dollars.